feno-tolojanahary/backup/feature.md

 WASABI:
 - synchronise backup into local
 - remove old backup data
 - list all on wasabi
+s3:
+- migrate sdk2 to sdk3

 SSH:
 - synchronise info into local